 How many countries the total number of servers cover, regardless of how many are located in a single country.

 With such high server numbers it’s strange NordVPN doesn’t bag first place.
 A couple of VPNs actually offer 159 countries.
-However, 62 countries is still high and should be more than enough for most.
+However, 60 countries is still very high and should be more than enough for most.
 Here’s a full list of the countries and servers available.

 Number of connections allowed: 6